pabushabi/PC-specs/README.md

 # PC specs
+## FASM

-This is a small application for getting info about specs of the PC
+This is a small application written on fasm for getting info about specs of the PC